 The strength of the family bond stretches far beyond any country’s border.
 Fortunately, under United States immigration law, a citizen or the holder of a green card (a lawful permanent resident) may petition to have relatives immigrate to the United States and obtain a green card.
-These relatives may also later be eligible to obtain citizenship through naturalization time if they meet certain requirements.
+These relatives may also be eligible to obtain citizenship through naturalization at a later time if they meet certain requirements.

 For the thousands of people whose petition for permanent residence receive approval, many others experience the heartache of rejection.
-Even worse, many petition are rejected simply because of a misunderstanding in the complexity of U.S. immigration law.
-That’s why you need the expertise and skill of an immigration lawyer.
+Even worse, many petitions are rejected simply because of a misunderstanding in the complexity of U.S. immigration law.
+That’s why you need the expertise and skill of a family immigration lawyer in Chicago.

 Family-Based Immigration Services

-We have experience helping clients navigate family-based immigration cases such as:
+We have experience helping clients navigate family-based immigration cases in Chicago such as: